 Supporting Your Subspecialty

-OREF is proud to fund high quality research across all subspecialties as illustrated by the chart below showing funding from 2012-2016.
-In 2017, OREF has funded more than $2.3 million for research in numerous areas including regenerative medicine and cellular therapies, oncology and patient safety.
+OREF is proud to fund high quality research across all subspecialties as illustrated by the chart below showing funding from 2013-2017, including more than $2.3 million in 2017 for research in areas such as regenerative medicine and cellular therapies, oncology and patient safety.

 Study Examines Impact of OREF Grants on NIH Funding